reshinto/algo-patterns/06twoPointers/readme.md

   - return the index after the slow pointer as the size of the array
 ### Opposite Directions
 - questions have two pointers that move in the opposite direction.
-  - ie.e Two Sum Sorted
+  - i.e. Two Sum Sorted

 ![oppositeDirections](../images/oppositeDirections.gif)